iotaledger/iri/CONTRIBUTING.md

 ## Contribute to the IRI documentation

-The IOTA documentation is based in the [documentation](https://github.com/iotaledger/documentation) repository.
-You are welcome to contribute.
+The IRI documentation is hosted on https://docs.iota.org, which is built from content in the [documentation](https://github.com/iotaledger/documentation) repository.

+Please see the [guidelines](https://github.com/iotaledger/documentation/CONTRIBUTING.md) on the documentation repository for information on how to contribute to the documentation.

-## Pull Requests
+## Pull requests

 This section guides you through submitting a pull request (PR).
 Following these guidelines helps give your PR the best chance of being approved and merged.